 b.
 Graduate Record Examinations (GRE) or Medical College Admission Test (MCAT)

 The Stanford MSPA program requires that you have either GRE or MCAT scores in order for your application to be considered.
-Our ETS code for GRE scores in CASPA when submitting your application.
+Please self-report your scores in CASPA when submitting your application.
 If you would like to also send official scores, our ETS code for GRE scores in CASPA is 4510.
-If you take or retake your MCAT after submitting your application, wait until your application is in "Verified" status and then go back into CASPA and make the update.
+If you take or retake your exam after submitting your application, wait until your application is in "Verified" status and then go back into CASPA and make the update.
 However, please ensure that your scores have been entered by the application deadline.

 Please note that GRE and MCAT scores are only valid for five years.

 Step 2: Take CASPer Test